Bailey and Potter, CPA

 My new CD Full CIrcle is now available!
 I sing 14 jazz standards with a superb four-piece group -- Mike Renzi, Dick Johnson, Marshall Wood and guitarist Jon Wheatley.
 It's an exciting time for me but it is something I've wanted to do for a long time -- and to work with that group was beyond my wildest dreams.
 Please visit my CD page for details and ordering information.

-Two New CDs!
+New CDs!

 Please visit the Rare Recordings page for more information!